Skip Breadcrumb Links

 If you can't find one but know other newcomers who are interested, start one yourself at a local community centre or with a local immigrant service agency!

-To find an immigrant service agency in your area, go to Services Near Me.
+To find an immigrant service agency in your area, go to Services Near Me and search for "settlement services" in your area.

 Watching television shows is useful for you to learn common language phrases and slang.
 One good idea is to watch children's shows.
 Sesame Street is probably the best.
 You will learn the basics of the English language and maybe a little bit of French also!
 This is a great chance to spend some quality time with your children and learn something valuable at the same time.